HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Slicing Rules

 Slicing is an advanced, but necessary, feature of FHIR.
-While future versions of FHIR Shorthand will aim to lower the learning curve, FHIR Shorthand version 1.0 requires authors to have a basic understanding of [slicing](http://hl7.org/fhir/R4/profiling.html#slicing) and [discriminators](http://hl7.org/fhir/R4/profiling.html#discriminator).
+While future versions of FSH will aim to lower the learning curve, FSH version 1.0 requires authors to have a basic understanding of [slicing](http://hl7.org/fhir/R4/profiling.html#slicing) and [discriminators](http://hl7.org/fhir/R4/profiling.html#discriminator).
 In FSH, slicing is addressed in three steps: (1) identifying the slices, (2) defining each slice's contents, and (3) specifying the slicing logic.

 ##### Step 1.
 Identifying the Slices